wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Configuration

-Here are the settings to make IDE clean of distractions and keyboard (rather than mouse) based:
+To make IDE clean of distractions, override these default settings:

+* To recover space to see wider lines, disable file content "mini map" (preview) at the right side:

+   Click the Settings icon (at the lower left).
+In the settings search bar type "minimap".
+Uncheck "Controls whether the minimap is shown."

-   * Hide the status bars on the top and bottom
+* Hide the status bars on the top and bottom:

-   * Disable file map at the right side, to recover space to see wider lines.
+   In View menu, select Appearance, unselect "Show Status Bar".

+* Hide the file explorer:

+   Press command+B on or and ctrl+B on Windows.

+* Hide line numbers:

+   Create a shortcut per https://github.com/Microsoft/vscode/issues/52735

+* Set custom theme, font size and line-height using the more visually pleasant <strong>golden ratio</strong>.

 * Disable tabs, because it’s hard to remember if you have the file opened in tab and switching between tabs takes time.

-   * Set custom theme, font size and line-height using the more visually pleasant <strong>golden ratio</strong>.

-   * Hide the file explorer.
+* Install and use Emmet automation?

 <a name="LastLine"></a>